While ULC 147 provides a solid foundation for higher-level math courses, it does not satisfy the MQR credit required for the UB Curriculum.

 Even if you receive an unsatisfactory mid-term evaluation, it may still be possible for you to pass the course.
 First, you should talk to your instructor about your current standing in the course and see what they recommend to improve your grade.
 Make a point to start attending your instructor’s office hours for additional assistance.
 You should also attend tutoring at the Math Place for at least 2 hours per week to help you understand the material and work through your homework assignments.

-The Math Place opens for the Spring 2023 semester on Monday, February 6th.
+The Math Place opens for the Fall 2024 semester on Tuesday, September 3rd.

-During the Spring 2023 semester, the Math Place will be open in Baldy 211 on Mondays - Thursdays, 10am - 7pm.
+During the Fall 2024 semester, the Math Place will be open in Baldy 211 on Mondays - Thursdays, 10am - 7pm.

-We open for the Spring 2023 semester on Monday, February 6th, will close for the Spring 2023 semester at 7pm on Thuursday, May 11th.
+We open for the Fall 2024 semester on Tuesday, September 3rd and will close for the Fall 2024 semester at 7pm on Monday, December 9th.
 We are NOT open during exam week or official UB holidays.
-We are closed for Spring break from Friday, March 17th to Sunday, March 26th.

 Tutors at the Math Place are fellow undergraduate students from a variety of programs including mathematics, physics, and engineering.
 All of our tutors know how to be successful in these courses.
 They are very patient, friendly, and knowledgeable!
 Meet our tutors here!